Skip to main content

 This is the recommended approach for GitHub users.

-Option 2: Personal Access Token (All Providers)
+Option 2: Provider Tokens, End-to-End Encrypted (All Providers)

-Create a fine-grained personal access token with the following permissions:
+Create a fine-grained personal access token with:

 • Repository access: Select the repositories you want to analyze